Biings/biings-ds/docs/dropdown.md

 <h2 class="title is-3 is-family-sans-serif">Custom icon</h2>

 Use `is-iconless` if you want to remove the default arrow icon and replace it with your own (or not).
+Or `is-inverted` to make the arrow white.

 <hr>